doasync/eslint-config-airbnb-standard/README.md

     ... and copy the path
 6. Go to: *Tools -> SublimeLinter -> Open User Settings*

-   Paste the path to NodeJS installation folder inside "paths" for your OS, for example:
+   Paste the path to NodeJS installation folder inside "paths" for your OS and save:
     ```json
     "paths": {
         "linux": [